 President George H. W. Bush directed the U.S. delegates to the Earth Summit to make sure that the language in the treaty avoided any firm commitments that might weaken the U.S. economy.
 Other countries, as you can imagine, pressed for measures that met their own objectives.
 A significant concern was the economic inequity between the industrialized nations and the developing countries.
 Nevertheless, progress was made after much discussion and an agreement or treaty on broad basic principles was reached.
 A treaty does not become legally binding unless it is signed by authorized representatives of the participating nations and then ratified by the law-making body of each country.
 In the United States, President Bush signed the UNFCCC treaty, which was ratified by the Senate in October 1992.
 Around the world, 179 governments have ratified the treaty.

-Each year after the UNFCCC was drafted, representatives from countries around the world held meetings to determine exactly how and when the agreement should be implemented.
-When the delegates met in Kyoto, Japan, in December 1997, the objective was to set legally binding limits on the emissions of greenhouse gases resulting from human activities.
+When the UNFCCC delegates met in Kyoto, Japan, in December 1997, the objective was to set legally binding limits on the emissions of greenhouse gases resulting from human activities.

 The 1992 signers of the UNFCCC in Rio acknowledged that industrialized nations are primarily responsible for the increasing atmospheric concentration of greenhouse gases.
 Developed countries, therefore, would need not only to take measures to curtail future increases in emissions but also to cut back, over a period of time, to earlier levels.
 The signers also recognized the developing countries had a relatively low per capita greenhouse gas emission.
 However, as the developing countries would become more industrialized, their share of greenhouse gases emissions would increase.
 Therefore, finding an equitable balance to satisfy the needs of both developed and developing nations became, and remained, the difficult task faced by the participants in the Kyoto meeting.